 The first thing you’ll need, is a proper NTP-server.
 You can either set up one locally (which syncs from a hardware-device ? like a GPS ? or from an external server), or you can choose one of the public available NTP-servers.
 I’ve chosen to use ?158.37.91.134? in this example.

 9 CommentsUp until recently, I’ve had ADSL at home for some years.
 For the last year or so, I’ve used a Cisco 1812 as my router (the ISP-router was put into bridge-mode).
 A few weeks ago, when I got a 10/10Mbps fiber-connection, it suddenly became more relevant to host some services at home (why pay for web-hosting, when you can host it home, for free?).
-As a result of this, I stumbled upon a ?problem? that annoyed me a bit; loopback-support ? the ability to reach your services using your external IP, and hence applying port-forwards (this way you could use ?ssh externalip -p
+As a result of this, I stumbled upon a “problem” that annoyed me a bit; loopback-support – the ability to reach your services using your external IP, and hence applying port-forwards (this way you could use ssh externalip -p "some odd port number"